jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 * One may notice that this is very similar to a decoder
-* THe difference is that a demux maps an arbitrary value of the input to the output
+* The difference is that a demux maps an arbitrary value of the input to the output

     * A decoder always outputs ``1``